 The way to emotional sobriety is strengthened by self-forgiveness.

 As humans, we’re imperfect.
 And mistakes serve a purpose – to get you to slow down, self-reflect, and learn valuable lessons that will make you a better person.

-The key to forgive yourself is to learn and move on from your mistakes.
+The key to forgiving yourself is to learn and move on from your mistakes.